ron-brosh/flutter_capture/README.md

 The folder where youu double clicked the file will be the destination folder for the result files.

 Please also note, I tested only on macOS if you find any issues on other platforms feel free to contribute to this script.
+Please also note, on mac OS you won't be able to run it if you just download so create a new file and copy paste the content and follow the instructions from above.

 ![screen_capture](https://user-images.githubusercontent.com/10864805/141283738-21c281ed-12e6-4742-86ff-5eb08827760f.jpg)